Sfaizst/audio_mngr/README.md

 - If a Program / Name is used mutible times the program can't tell the difference when loading from config
-- The program was written with the german (UTF8) charset in mind and isn't in any way directly connected to pulse all actions / readings from pulse are executed via (bash) commands in the background it may be possible that it's not working very well with other charsets
+- The program was written with the german (UTF8) charset in mind and isn't in any way directly connected to pulse all actions / readings from pulse are executed via (bash) commands in the background it may be possible that it's not working very well with other charsets (this should be fixed since V0.5)

 Requirements:
 - Installed Pulse Audio server and at most the command pactl, test with "pactl -h"